QudevETH/PycQED_py3/.gitlab/issue_templates/Simple.md

 Add verification steps to help team members test the implementation.
 This is particularly useful during the MR review.

-You may not know exactly what the verification steps should be during issue refinement, so you can always come back later to add them.
+It is possible to verify things using a 'virtual' and/or 'physical' setup.

+1. Verification types necessary in this issue: (remove the ones that do not apply)
+  - [ ] Virtual Setup
+  - [ ] Physical Setup
-1. Check-out the corresponding branch
+1. Check-out the corresponding branch in its respective environment
-1. ...
+1. Install its requirements
-1. Profit!
+1. Perform QuantumExperiment
+1. Add the notebook(s) you tested this with to this issue
+1. Enjoy your new QuantumExperiment! ^_^
 -->